ShreyasPrasad/ShreyasPrasad.github.io/_pages/about.md

 Hi!
 I am a recent University of Waterloo Computer Science graduate exploring the world of real-time systems, compilers, and where modern languages like Rust 🦀 fit in.
-I have previously interned at Snowflake, Amazon, and Arctic Wolf, working on building performant distributed systems and infrastructure.
+I have previously interned at Snowflake, Amazon, and Arctic Wolf, working on designing and building performant distributed systems and infrastructure.

-I am currently working on real-time browser games like <a> CodeMafia.
+I am currently working on building real-time browser games in Rust.
 I hope to make full stack Rust development more practical and accessible to a wider audience  - stay tuned for technical blog posts that I make along my journey!